 - make all reasonable enquiries to ascertain information relevant to a transaction

-- provide all verbal and written offers to a client, unless instructed otherwise by a client in writing.
+- provide all verbal and written offers to a client, unless instructed otherwise by a client in writing

-Estate agents and agents’ representatives must not:
+In summary, estate agents and agents’ representatives must not:

 - use or disclose confidential information they obtain while acting for a client, unless authorised by the client or required by law to do so